Discrimination

 The outcome of meditation can often include an apology, an explanation or something that a Tribunal or a court does not have the power to order.
 Once a settlement has been reached, a mediation agreement can be drawn up.

-• You can use DRS Prior to/alongside making an Claim of Discrimination to the SEN Tribunal
+• You can use DRS Prior to/alongside making an Claim of Discrimination to the ETW Tribunal

 • School based issue that cannot be remedied within the school processes